osmandapp/web/main/docs/user/map/tracks/track-context-menu.md

 Waypoints can be added to the currently recorded track or to any track from your track collection [*My Places → Tracks list*](../../personal/tracks/manage-tracks.md):

 - Using the [Map Context Menu](../../map/map-context-menu.md#-add--edit--track-waypoint).
 Waypoints are automatically displayed if the selected track is enabled on the map.
-To create a waypoint use a [long-tap](../../map/map-context-menu.md#select-any-point-long-tap) on the map at any chosen location.
+To create a waypoint use a [long tap](../../map/map-context-menu.md#select-any-point-long-tap) on the map at any chosen location.
 In the opened [Map Context Menu](../../map/map-context-menu.md#-add--edit--track-waypoint) you can set information about the waypoint.
 - Using [*Add Waypoint*](#add--delete-buttons) button of the Track Context menu.
 - You can also add a waypoint as a Quick action.
 Follow the [*Add track waypoint*](../../widgets/quick-action.md#create-items) to configure.